primatejs/primate/docs/guide/project-structure.md

 └─ post.js # add post -> /post
 ```

-Whether you use `post.js` or `post/index.js` to represent the route
-`/post` is your choice, both are equally valid.
-Primate will warn you if you
-try to use both.

 ## components

-This directory contains a collection of view components for your app.
-These can
+This directory contains a collection of [view components][components] for your
-be any type of file supported by Primate's [content handlers][handlers].
-In our
+app.
+These can be any type of file supported by Primate's content handlers.
+In
-initial example, we placed an HTML page in this directory which we then served
+our initial example, we placed an HTML page in this directory which we then
-with the `view` handler.
+served with the `view` handler.

 If your app is an API or doesn't have any views, you don't need to create this
 directory.